FJBurdon/ECOIMPACT_litter_breakdown/README.md

 # ECOIMPACT_litter_breakdown
 Data and code for the manuscript "Environmental context determines pollution impacts on ecosystem functioning"

-The folder structure is as follows:
+The files are structured as follows:

 1. `1_Data_preparation` Raw data and Rscripts used to generate data used in subsequent analyses.
 Also has leafpack invertebrate analyses.
 2. `2_Change` Data and Rscripts for testing the influence of wastewater pollution on litter decomposition